hharas/aati/README.md

 aati get <name>-<version>
 ```

 if you wish to install a specific version.
-If you wish to uninstall a package, you should run `aati remove <name>`.
-In order to stay in sync with the online repository, you should run `aati sync`, and in case a package got flagged as outdated, you should run `aati upgrade` or `aati upgrade <package>` to upgrade your packages.
+If you wish to uninstall a package, you can run `aati remove <name>`.
+In order to stay in sync with the online repository, you can run `aati sync`, and in case a package got flagged as outdated, you can run `aati upgrade` or `aati upgrade <package>` to upgrade your package/s.

 ### As a repository maintainer

-After installing aati, you must initialise an Aati Package Repository.
+After installing aati, you can initialise an Aati Package Repository.
 You can do that by running:

 ```bash
 aati repo init
 ```

-After answering the prompts, you will be left with this tree structure:
+After answering the prompts, you'll be left with this tree structure:

 ```
 aati_repo/